2021 Atlantic hurricane season: Tropical Storm Victor

 A vigorous tropical wave moved off Africa on September 27 and swiftly organized into a tropical depression around 12:00 UTC on September 29.
+It developed at an unusually low latitude of 8.1°N, tying Kirk in 2018 and behind only an unnamed 1902 hurricane (7.7°N) for the southernmost location in which an Atlantic system has reached tropical storm intensity.
 At that time, the system was located about 535 mi south of Cabo Verde.
 The newly formed cyclone moved west-northwest on the south side of a ridge.
 While ocean temperatures and wind shear values were conducive, the storm was surrounded by some dry air that intermittently became entrained into its circulation.
 The depression intensified into Tropical Storm Victor at 18:00 UTC on September 29 and reached peak winds of 65 mph about two days later.
 As Victor turned northwest, it encountered starkly higher wind shear which resulted in its weakening.
 Its convection became displaced and its low-level circulation elongated, which led to its degeneration to a trough around 12:00 UTC on October 4.
 The remnants turned west and dissipated over the open Atlantic the next day.